Skip to main content

 4. Roll up: is the catalog move concentrated in a few SKUs or broad?
 One suppressed hero SKU vs an across-the-board seasonal dip are very different stories.

-Data-completeness guard (check before you trust a broad decline).
-Sales & Traffic lags, so the most recent days of the recent window may still be filling in.
-The tell: if most SKUs drop by a similar amount and all read as "traffic" (sessions down ~uniformly), that is almost always an incomplete recent window, not a real collapse - do NOT report a catalog crash.
-Either widen the recent window's end-buffer to a few more days and re-pull, or state clearly that the recent window looks under-reported.
-A real move is usually concentrated in specific SKUs with mixed drivers (traffic here, buy-box there), not a flat uniform drop everywhere.
+• The uniform-move tell.
+If most SKUs move by a similar amount in the same direction and all read as "traffic" (sessions up/down ~uniformly), that is almost always an incomplete window on one side, not a real catalog swing.
+A real move is concentrated in specific SKUs with mixed drivers (traffic here, buy-box there), not a flat uniform shift everywhere.

 Configuration